BTZ Black Hole In The Non-Extensive Generalizations of Gibbs Entropy: Thermodynamics of the rotating BTZ black hole

-\underline{\textbf{Fixed $(J,\Phi)$ ensemble}}:\\
+\underline{\textbf{Fixed $(\Omega)$ ensemble}}:\\

-The modified mass for the Barrow entropy case in the fixed $(J,\Phi)$ ensemble is given by:
+The modified mass for the Barrow entropy case in the fixed $(\Omega)$ ensemble is given by:

-where $\frac{\partial M_{\Delta}}{\partial Q}= \Phi$ is the electric potential of the black hole with respect to the electric charge Q. By making the necessary replacements and putting $l=1$, we get the final equation as follows: \\
+where $\frac{\partial M_{\Delta}}{\partial j}= \Omega$ is the angular velocity of the black hole with respect to the angular momentum, J. By making the necessary replacements and putting $l=1$, we get the final equation as follows: \\

-We have here used the term $M_{\delta}$ instead of $M_{\delta}'$ for convenience.
-Here $M_{\delta}$ is the modified mass for the fixed $(J,\Phi)$ ensemble.
-The heat capacity for the Tsallis-Cirto entropy case in the fixed $(J,\Phi)$ ensemble can be calculated as: \\
+We have here used the term $M_{\Delta}$ instead of $M_{\Delta}'$ for convenience.
+Here $M_{\Delta}$ is the modified mass for the fixed $(\Omega)$ ensemble.
+The heat capacity for the Barrow entropy case in the fixed $(\Omega)$ ensemble can be calculated as: \\

-We see from Fig.\ref{8b} that the heat capacity, $C_{\Delta}$ for the charged rotating BTZ black hole is plotted against the Barrow entropy, $S_{\Delta}$ in the fixed $(J,\Phi)$ ensemble.
-We see for $l=1, J=1$ and $\Phi=0.1$ there are divergences in the heat capacity curve for both the Barrow and Bekenstein-Hawking (BH) entropy cases.
-These divergences refer to the presence of Davies type phase transitions in this thermodynamic ensemble.
-We find that the heat capacity has a divergence at $S_{\Delta}=13.21$ for $\Delta= 0.12$ as illustrated by the solid red curve.
-For the BH entropy case ($\Delta=0$) the divergence in the heat capacity is seen to occur at $S_{\Delta}=11.42$ as depicted by the dashed curve in the figure.
+The heat capacity of the rotating BTZ black hole is independent of $\Omega$ as can be seen from the above expression and therefore the presence or absence of Davies type phase transitions is independent of $\Omega$.
+We see from Fig.\ref{7b} that the heat capacity, $C_{\Delta}$ for the rotating BTZ black hole is plotted against the Barrow entropy, $S_{\Delta}$ in the fixed $(\Omega)$ ensemble.
+Here the solid red curve represents the heat capacity for the Barrow parameter, $\Delta=0.012$ whereas the black dashed line represents the free energy for the Bekenstein-Hawking(BH) entropy case $(\Delta=0)$.
+We see that for $l=1$ there are no divergences in the heat capacity curve for both the Barrow and Bekenstein-Hawking (BH) entropy cases.\\

+The Gibbs free energy for the Barrow entropy case in the fixed $(\Omega)$ ensemble can be obtained as: